VOL. IV - APPENDIX C

 • Obed Honeysett.
 Born 1837 in Ashburnham.
 Obed died in 1855 in Battle.

 • Ambrose Honeysett.
 Born 1839 in Ashburnham.
 Ambrose married Mercy Paine on 3 November 1866 in Marden, Kent.
 Some censuses suggest that Ambrose was born in Mardon, Kent, but the 1891 census seems to confirm that this is the correct Ambrose.
 In 1871 they were living in Marden, Kent and Ambrose was an agricultural labourer.
 In 1881 they were living in Paddock Road, Brenchley and in 1891 in they were at South Cottages, Sherriff Court Drove, Minster, Ambrose, a stockman on a farm, now shows he was born in Ashburnham.
 I wonder who gave the information in the earlier censuses.
 Ambrose Honeysett died in 1907 in Kent.
 In 1911 Mercy was living alone at 4, Spring Grove Cottages, Mardon, she was a 74 year old widow.
-The census confirms that there were no children.
+The census confirms that there were no children. in 1921 Mercy was a patient at Coxheath Home (Union Workhouse), Linton, Kent.
+She was an 84 year old widow.
 Mercy Honeysett of Coxheath Home, Linton, Kent died on 31 December 1923.
 Probate was granted to Adolphus Alfred George Bourne, insurance agent.

 • Mercy Honeysett.
 Born 1842 in Ashburnham.
 In 1861 Mercy was a 19 year old housemaid working for Thomas Noakes, butcher and farmer, and his wife at Brown Bread Street, Ashburnham.
 Mercy Honeysett died in 1866, aged 24 years.